luvotels/fullstack-junior-job/README.md

 Interested?

-1. Send us an email here hello@luvotels.com
+1. Send us an email: hello@luvotels.com
 2. We'll schedule a chat so we can start getting to know each other
 3. If 2 went well: we'll send you a coding test.
 No bullshit algorithm exercise here.
 A real super small app to work on.
 4. Else: Sorry for this time, maybe it will work in the future :)